 Michael: This brings up the idea of what you call society's invisible people.
 Those people who are less privileged, those people who are suffering from hunger, privation of whatever kind, that really are, almost invisible to rest of humanity.
 We tend to repress what might be known about them.
 We don't really want to know about it.
 So how does the quantum model relate to someone in this situation.

 Danah: I think that you have to see this in the whole context of relationship itself in the quantum model.

 In the whole of Western culture, since the Greek vision of atomism we've tended to see ourselves as separate atoms of reality, each of us our own place in space and time.

-Newtonian physics emphasized this with Newton's picture of atoms as being like billiard balls that bump into each other, and clash and go there separate ways.
+Newtonian physics emphasized this with Newton's picture of atoms as being like billiard balls that bump into each other, and clash and go their separate ways.

 Freud's object relations in Freudian psychology is all about how we are objects to each other, all we can do is bump into each other, clash and go our separate ways.
 Freud said there's no intimacy, no love possible.

 Freud said the commandment to love thy neighbor as thyself is the most impossible commandment ever written because how can you love another person when you cannot even know another person.